 A series of poems about my moods as I lose my central vision from cone dystrophy, using my ring scotoma (my blind spot) and the Amsler grid as form.
 To see the individual poems and read more about them, click on each image below.
 To read more about the process of creating these mood rings visit Mood Rings Explained.
-To learn more about my sources, visit Mood Ring project, Resources.
+To learn more about my sources, visit Mood Ring project, Resources and Vision Resources.

 How to Find